cfassett/ANUGA-erosion/README.md

 <Br>
 Installing these operators ...
 I usually just include a copy of the relevant module in whatever scenario I'm running.
 Presumably you could install them somewhere else on the path that python looks at and they would work as well.

-3) Example scenarios
+3) Example scenarios:

 4) Viewing the results:
-<p>For fast visualization of results, I use AnugaViewer: https://sourceforge.net/projects/anuga/files/anuga_viewer_windows/
+<p>For fast visualization of results, I use AnugaViewer: https://sourceforge.net/projects/anuga/files/anuga_viewer_windows/<br>
-The domain can also be converted into ArcMap
+Elevations or other quantities in the domain can also be converted into ArcMap-readable ascii diles.